Integrative-Transcriptomics/TSSpredator2.0-rtd/docs/source/methods.rst

 The initial detection of TSS in the single strains/conditions is based on the localization of positions, where a signi cant number of reads start.
-Thus, for each position i in the RNA-seq graph corresponding to the treated library the algorithm calculates e(i) 􀀀 e(i 􀀀 1), where e(i) is the expression height at position i.
-In addition, the factor of height change is calculated, i.e. e(i)=e(i 􀀀 1).
-To evaluate if the reads starting at this position are originating from primary transcripts the enrichment factor is calculated as etreated(i)=euntreated(i).
+Thus, for each position i in the RNA-seq graph corresponding to the treated library the algorithm calculates e(i)-e(i-1), where e(i) is the expression height at position i.
+In addition, the factor of height change is calculated, i.e. e(i)/e(i-1).
+To evaluate if the reads starting at this position are originating from primary transcripts the enrichment factor is calculated as e_*treated*(i)/e_*untreated*(i).
 For all positions where these values exceed the threshold a TSS candidate is annotated.
 If the TSS candidate reaches the thresholds in at least one strain/condition the thresholds are decreased for the other strains/conditions.
 We declare a TSS candidate to be enriched in a strain/condition if the respective enrichment factor